 Patent volumes related to smart factory systems

 Source: GlobalData Patent Analytics

 Strong Force IoT Portfolio 2016, with 333 patents, is one of the top companies to file for smart factory systems patents.
 The company's main goal is to optimise the manufacturing process by using a technology-driven strategy to monitor production and use equipment that is connected to the Internet.
-Toyota Motor, JTEKT, and Toshiba are a few other notable patent filers in the same industry.
+Toyota, JTEKT, and Toshiba are a few other notable patent filers in the same industry.